textnet/TN2/README.md

     - gui/messages.ts -> add SERVER.<action> so it will be called for the server
     - gui/renderer/send.ts -> create interop for sending the action to the server
     - gui/server/<action>.ts -> send action via Action API
-    - gui/server/setup.ts -> add the above to handlers
+    - gui/server/setup.ts -> add the <action>.ts module
     - gui/command.ts -> add COMMAND.<action> and the control combination for the action
     - gui/actors/thing.ts -> add handled of the above that calls the interop
 - **Call the action from Written Word**